 With the aid of the Widget Configuration view, it is possible to determine the appearance of your Questions very easy.
-The view is located in the navigation bar on the left-hand side when you enter a Product Guide.
+The view is located in the navigation bar on the left-hand side when you are entering a Product Guide.

 Table of Contents

 In earlier versions, the Question appearance was determined by its settings in the Concept Board.
-That means, if you are select that the user can only choose one answer for this Question, it was always converted into a Radio Button group (see mock-up).
+That means, if you selected that the user can only choose one answer for this Question, it was always converted into a Radio Button group (see mock-up).